DeepUI-Android-Bug-Detection/Findings/Source_Code/OracleGpt/readme.md

 - **DeepUIPromptTemplate**: Builds semantically rich prompts from widget/OCR/proximity inputs.
 - **Main**: Coordinates input prompts, model inference, and output storage.

+## Project Structure

+The project is organized into the following modules, with a clear separation of responsibilities:

+├── chatgpt4_config.py # Sets up the OpenAI API client and handles prompt-to-response interaction with ChatGPT-4 ├──  main.py # Coordinates input prompts, model inference, and output storage ├── text_processing.py # Generates outputs from prompts using the ChatGPT-4 model ├── prompt_template.py # Builds semantically rich prompts from widget, OCR, and proximity matching

 ## Setup Instructions